Persistent Autonomy

 When slow robots are designed to remain in place for years, repeatedly traversing the same networks of wires, trails, currents, or air corridors, they begin to resemble infrastructure more than tools.
 Egerstedt describes this as treating robots as “persistent resources” embedded into the fabric of an environment rather than as disposable, mission-specific instruments (Egerstedt 2021).
 Thinking of robots as infrastructure highlights their persistence, dependability, and publicness.

-Persistence means that the value of the system comes from continuous or regular presence as always-on ocean gliders, canopy robots that never leave, barn guardians that monitor air quality around the clock.
+Persistence means that the value of the system comes from continuous or regular presence, evident in always-on ocean gliders, canopy robots that never leave, barn guardians that monitor air quality around the clock.
 This persistence produces a form of temporal magnification that performs as an amplification of moments that would otherwise pass unregistered.
 A sensor that samples once per hour captures 8,760 measurements per year, a slow robot dwelling in the same location captures not just measurements but the texture of change between them, the rhythms and ruptures that constitute environmental time.
 Each moment is magnified because it exists within a continuous field of attention rather than as an isolated sample.

 Dependability means that, like a bridge or a fiber-optic cable, a slow robot must be trusted to function in the background and that failure and maintenance cycles must be understood and planned for (Wang et al. 2019).
 Publicness, finally, acknowledges that many of the most consequential applications of climate monitoring, flood early warning, habitat surveillance have the character of public goods.
 Over time, persistent robots also develop a charismatic presence, becoming familiar features of the landscapes they inhabit and the species they share them with.